-2. APPLICATION / SCOPE:
+2. APPLICATION / SCOPE

-This regulation applies to all Category 1-1 vehicles; Category 1-2 vehicles with a Gross Vehicle Mass of up to 4,500 kg; and Category 2 vehicles with a Gross Vehicle Mass of up to 4,500 kg. $\frac{1}{2}$
+This regulation applies to all Category 1-1 vehicles; Category 1-2 vehicles with a Gross Vehicle Mass of up to 4,500 kg; and Category 2 vehicles with a Gross Vehicle Mass of up to 4,500 kg. $\underline{1}/$

-3. DEFINITIONS:
+3. DEFINITIONS

 - 3.1.
 "Adjustable head restraint" means a head restraint that is capable of movement independent of the seatback between at least two positions of adjustment intended for occupant use. - 3.2.
 "Backlight" means rearward-facing window glazing located at the rear of the roof panel. - 3.3.
 "Backset" means the horizontal distance between the front surface of the head restraint and the rearmost point of the head restraint measurement device, as measured in accordance with Annex 4 or Annex 5. - 3.4.
 "Head restraint" means, at any designated seating position, a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso and that has a height equal to or greater than 700 mm at any point between two vertical longitudinal planes passing at 85 mm on either side of the torso line, in any position of backset and height adjustment, as measured in accordance with Annex 1. - 3.5.
-"Head restraint measurement device (HRMD)" means a separate head shaped device used with the H-point machine with the head form, as defined in Annex 4, attached with sliding scale at the back of the head for the purpose of measuring backset. $\frac{2}{2}$
+"Head restraint measurement device (HRMD)" means a separate head shaped device used with the H-point machine with the head form, as defined in Annex 4, attached with sliding scale at the back of the head for the purpose of measuring backset.
+2/ - 3.6.
+"Three-dimensional H-point machine" (H-point machine) means the device used for the determination of "H-points" and actual torso angles.
+This device is defined in Annex 13.

-$[\]frac{1}{2}$ A contracting party may restrict application of the requirements in its domestic legislation if it decides that such restriction is appropriate.
+^{1/}A contracting party may restrict application of the requirements in its domestic legislation if it decides that such restriction is appropriate.

-$[\]frac{2}{2}$ The technical specifications and detailed drawings of HRMD, are deposited with the Secretary General of the United Nations and may be consulted on request at the secretariat of the UNECE, Palais des Nations, Geneva, Switzerland.
+2/ The technical specifications and detailed drawings of HRMD, are deposited with the Secretary General of the United Nations and may be consulted on request at the secretariat of the UNECE, Palais des Nations, Geneva, Switzerland.